-A study of interspecific, intraspecific, and community relationships demonstrated by marine organisms.
-Summer ment, including consideration of major biogeographic regions of the world and the role of distribution in adaptive change and diversification of life in the past and present.
+The distribution of plants and animals in relation to their environment, including consideration of major biogeographic regions of the world and the role of distribution in adaptive change and diversification of life in the past and present.
 Weekly: 2 lectures and 1 conference period.
 Spring (odd years)